Aristotle's biology: Aristotle's background

 Aristotle (384–322 BC) studied at Plato's Academy in Athens, remaining there for about 20 years.
 Like Plato, he sought universals in his philosophy, but unlike Plato he backed up his views with detailed and systematic observation, notably of the natural history of the island of Lesbos, where he spent about two years, and the marine life in the seas around it, especially of the Pyrrha lagoon in the island's centre.
-This study made him the earliest scientist whose written work survives.
+This study makes him the earliest scientist whose written work survives.
 No similarly detailed work on zoology was attempted until the sixteenth century; accordingly Aristotle remained highly influential for some two thousand years.
 He returned to Athens and founded his own school, the Lycaeum, where he taught for the last dozen years of his life.
 His writings on zoology form about a quarter of his surviving work.
 Aristotle's pupil Theophrastus later wrote a similar book on botany, Enquiry into Plants.